Princeton-CDH/remarx/README.md

 ## Pretrained text embeddings experiments

-This branch contains and data for preliminary experiments using language model embeddings to identify similar sentences (quotation detection) and differentiate word tokens (title detection).
+This branch contains code and data for preliminary experiments using language model embeddings to identify similar sentences (quotation detection) and differentiate word tokens (title detection).